Acute genital ulceration (Lipschütz ulcer)

 ETIOLOGY AND PATHOGENESIS

 Several lines of evidence suggest that acute genital ulceration may be a manifestation of primary infection with Epstein-Barr virus (EBV) [1,5,10-12].
 EBV might reach the genital mucosa via hematogenous spread of EBV-infected lymphocytes or Langerhans cell precursors or through autoinoculation with saliva, urine, or cervicovaginal fluid .
 (See "Clinical manifestations and treatment of Epstein-Barr virus infection", section on 'Primary infection'.)

-There are isolated reports of acute genital ulceration associated with infection with other viruses and bacteria, including cytomegalovirus , influenza A virus , mumps virus , salmonella , and mycoplasma , and with Lyme disease .
+There are isolated reports of acute genital ulceration associated with infection with other viruses and bacteria, including cytomegalovirus , influenza A virus , mumps virus , salmonella , and mycoplasma , and with disseminated Lyme disease .
+In one report, genital ulcers were the first manifestation of acute myeloid leukemia in a 28-year-old woman .
 However, in most cases a cause cannot be determined [5-7].

 - Farhi D, Wendling J, Molinari E, et al. Non-sexually related acute genital ulcers in 13 pubertal girls: a clinical and microbiological study.
 Arch Dermatol 2009; 145:38.

 - Di Lernia V, Mansouri Y. Epstein-Barr virus and skin manifestations in childhood.
 Int J Dermatol 2013; 52:1177.

 - Lehman JS, Bruce AJ, Wetter DA, et al. Reactive nonsexually related acute genital ulcers: review of cases evaluated at Mayo Clinic.
 J Am Acad Dermatol 2010; 63:44.